AdobeDocs/target.fr-FR/help/c-experiences/c-manage-content/aem-experience-fragments.md

 **Pour utiliser des fragments d’expérience à l’aide du compositeur d’expérience d’après les formulaires :**

-1. In [!DNl Target], while creating or editing an experience in the [Form-Based Experience Composer](../../c-experiences/form-experience-composer.md#task_FAC842A6535045B68B4C1AD3E657E56E), select the location on the page where you want to insert [!DNL AEM] content, then select **[!UICONTROL Change Experience Fragment]** to display the [!UICONTROL Choose an Experience Fragment] list.
+1. In [!DNL Target], while creating or editing an experience in the [Form-Based Experience Composer](../../c-experiences/form-experience-composer.md#task_FAC842A6535045B68B4C1AD3E657E56E), select the location on the page where you want to insert [!DNL AEM] content, then select **[!UICONTROL Change Experience Fragment]** to display the [!UICONTROL Choose an Experience Fragment] list.

    ![](assets/experience_fragment_list.png)